menu

 The town is relatively quiet, having a combination of lower population density and few of those groups of people who have a tendency to be noisy.
 For example, Briggs has relatively fewer families with younger children, and/or college students.
 Combined, this makes Briggs a pretty quiet place to live overall.
 If you like quiet, you will probably enjoy it here.

-Briggs is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+As is often the case in a small town, Briggs doesn't have a public transportation system that people use for their commute.

 Demographics

-In terms of college education, Briggs is nearly on par with the US average for all cities of 21.84%: 18.18% of adults 25 and older in Briggs have a bachelor's degree or advanced degree.
+The percentage of adults in Briggs with college degrees is slightly lower than the national average of 21.84% for all communities.
+13.04% of adults in Briggs have a bachelor's degree or advanced degree.

-The per capita income in Briggs in 2018 was $21,996, which is low income relative to Texas and the nation.
-This equates to an annual income of $87,984 for a family of four.
-Briggs also has one of the higher rates of people living in poverty in the nation, with 61.82% of its population below the federal poverty line.
+The per capita income in Briggs in 2022 was $25,446, which is lower middle income relative to Texas, and low income relative to the rest of the US.
+This equates to an annual income of $101,784 for a family of four.
+Briggs also has one of the higher rates of people living in poverty in the nation, with 49.28% of its population below the federal poverty line.

 The people who call Briggs home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Briggs residents report their race to be White.
-Important ancestries of people in Briggs include Yugoslavian, Other West Indian, West Indian, U.S. Virgin Islander, and Trinidadian and Tobagonian.
+Briggs also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
+People of Hispanic or Latino origin account for 11.59% of the town’s residents.
+Important ancestries of people in Briggs include English, Scots-Irish, Irish, Yugoslavian, and Other West Indian.

 The most common language spoken in Briggs is English.
 Other important languages spoken here include Polish and Italian.